-Question 5: You say only by accepting God’s work of judgment in the last days can man’s corrupt satanic disposition be transformed.
-We practice patience and humility as required by the Lord, we love our enemy, bear our cross, subdue our body, abandon the secular world, work and preach for the Lord, and so on.
-Aren’t they all our changes?
-Can’t they be seen as the credentials for our entry into the kingdom of heaven?
-I believe only if we continue our pursuit like this can we become holy and enter into the kingdom of heaven.
+Question 5: You say that people who believe in God must accept God’s work of judgment in the last days, and only then can their corrupt disposition be changed.
+But we, in accordance with the Lord’s requirements, practice humility and patience, love our enemies, bear our crosses, subdue our bodies, abandon worldly things, and we work and preach for the Lord and so on.
+So aren’t all these our changes?
+Can’t they become the credentials for our entry into the kingdom of heaven?
+I believe that as long as we seek in this way, we can attain purification, and enter into the kingdom of heaven?

-The Lord Jesus merely did the redemptive work.
-So in the Age of Grace, no matter how man read the Bible, they were incapable of breaking away from the bondage of the sins, much less becoming holy.
-God, according to the steps of His work, has predestined to do the work of “judgment beginning with the house of God” to purify man and transform man, so that man can be free from their sins and become holy.
-Just as Almighty God says, “Though Jesus did much work among man, He only completed the redemption of all mankind and became man’s sin offering, and did not rid man of all his corrupt disposition.
+The Lord Jesus just did the work of redemption.
+Therefore, during the Age of Grace, we couldn’t break free from our sins and moreover we couldn’t attain sanctity, regardless of how we strived or read the Bible.
+According to the steps of His management plan for saving humanity, God predestined the work of judgment that begins at God’s house to purify and transform men and help them out of sin and become holy.
+It is just as Almighty God says: “Though Jesus did much work among man, He only completed the redemption of all mankind and became man’s sin offering, and did not rid man of all his corrupt disposition.
 Fully saving man from the influence of Satan not only required Jesus to take on the sins of man as the sin offering, but also required God to do greater work to completely rid man of his disposition, which has been corrupted by Satan.
 And so, after man was forgiven his sins, God has returned to flesh to lead man into the new age, and begun the work of chastisement and judgment, and this work has brought man into a higher realm.
 All those who submit under His dominion shall enjoy higher truth and receive greater blessings.
 They shall truly live in the light, and shall gain the truth, the way, and the life” (Preface to The Word Appears in the Flesh).
 “Through the sin offering, man has been forgiven his sins, for the work of the crucifixion has already come to an end and God has prevailed over Satan.
 But the corrupt disposition of man still remains within them and man can still sin and resist God; God has not gained mankind.
 That is why in this stage of work God uses the word to reveal the corrupt disposition of man and asks man to practice in accordance with the right path.
-This stage is more meaningful than the previous one and more fruitful as well, for now it is the word that directly supplies life for man and enables the disposition of man to be completely renewed; it is a stage of work more thorough.
+This stage is more meaningful than the previous one and more fruitful as well, for now it is the word that directly supplies man’s life and enables the disposition of man to be completely renewed; it is a stage of work more thorough.
 Therefore, the incarnation in the last days has completed the significance of God’s incarnation and completely finished God’s management plan for the salvation of man” (“The Mystery of the Incarnation (4)” in The Word Appears in the Flesh).
-We see from God’s word that the redemptive work the Lord Jesus did is to lay a foundation for God’s work of salvation in the last days, while God’s work of judgment in the last days is the core and the key, and is the most important stage of work for God to save mankind.
-We can only be forgiven of our sins through experiencing God’s work in the Age of Grace, but cannot cast off sins and become holy.
-God’s work of judgment in the last days can work into man all the truth necessary to man, so man can know God, have their life disposition changed, and become mankind who obeys God, worships God and is after God’s heart.
-Thus, God’s management plan of saving mankind will be fulfilled.
+From God’s words, we can see that the Lord Jesus’ work of redemption set the foundation for God’s work of salvation in the last days and the work of judgment in the last days is the core, the focal point, of God’s work of salvation.
+It is the key, the most important part of the salvation of mankind.
+Through experiencing God’s work in the Age of Grace, we are forgiven of our sins, but we cannot be freed from them, nor can we attain sanctity.
+Only God’s work of judgment in the last days can work the necessary truth into us, allow us to really know God, change our life dispositions, obey and worship God, and be after God’s heart.
+That is how God will complete His management plan to save mankind.

 from the movie script of Stinging Memories